You are here

 The Office of Fossil Energy and the United Kingdom's Department of Energy and Climate Change are sharing and developing knowledge and expertise in the area of high-temperature materials for advanced fossil energy power plant applications.

 Key Multilateral Activities

-International Cooperation in Methane Hydrate Research.
-DOE's Office of Fossil Energy works with several international partners, including Japan and India, to investigate the vast resource potential of methane hydrates.
+International Cooperation in Methane Hydrate Research: DOE's Office of Fossil Energy works with several international partners, including Japan and India, to investigate the vast resource potential of methane hydrates.
 You can find more information on our methane hydrate research here and here.

-Asia Pacific Economic Cooperation.
-APEC's Energy Working Group seeks to maximize the energy sector's contribution to the region's economic and social well being, while mitigating the environmental effects of energy supply and use.
-FE provides expertise in LNG and methane hydrate technologies to the Energy Working Group.
+Asia Pacific Economic Cooperation: APEC's Energy Working Group seeks to maximize the energy sector's contribution to the region's economic and social well being, while mitigating the environmental effects of energy supply and use.

 The International Energy Agency: IEA is an intergovernmental body committed to advancing security of energy supply, economic growth and environmental sustainability through energy policy co-operation.
 FE is involved in many aspects of the IEA, including emergency preparedness, clean coal technology transfer, and the Unconventional Gas Forum.